 The TSA is divided into two major parts conducted in May and June respectively.
 The first part is oral assessments of Chinese Language and English Language and the audio-visual assessment of Chinese Language which are conducted on two days at different times.
 Samples of students will be randomly selected from each school to take the assessments.
-Students at each level will participate in one of four sessions, either in the morning or afternoon.
+Each school will participate in one session on either one of the two assessment dates.
 The second part is written assessments of Chinese Language, English Language and Mathematics.
-All students are to take part in the assessments in their own schools in a two-day period.
+All students are to take part in the assessments in their own schools over a two-day period.